pulppixel/Tips-for-writing-cleaner-code-in-Unity/README.md

 ___

-### Article 3: Enabling Flexible Interactions through Interfaces
+### Article 3: Adding a Modular Interaction System Using Interfaces

-In this article, we build a modular interaction system using interfaces, allowing for scalable and maintainable interactions in the game.
-Topics include:
+In this article, we build a modular interaction system using interfaces, enabling scalable and maintainable interactions in the game.
+Key topics include:

-- **Interfaces and Polymorphism**: Using interfaces to define common interaction behaviors.
-- **Composition over Inheritance**: Combining interfaces to build complex behaviors.
-- **Open-Closed Principle (OCP)**: Extending the interaction system without modifying existing code.
-- **Interaction System**: Implementing interactable objects like levers and pickups.
+- **Creating modular interacton system**: How the IInteractable interface allows us to create a modular and flexible interaction system.
+- **Polymorphism**: How detecting objects of type IInteractable and passing a GameObject enables objects of different classes to be treated as instances of a common interface.
+- **Creating different interactions**: How we utilize the IInteractable interface to create a simple "switch," a pickable weapon, and NPC interactions.

 ___

-### Article 4: Implementing a Damage System Using Interfaces
+### Article 4: Composition vs. Inheritance

-In this article, we extend our project by introducing a flexible and reusable damage system through the use of interfaces.
-This approach enhances the scalability of the game while maintaining a clean and organized codebase.
+In this article, we will explore the concepts of Composition and Inheritance.
+We will see how both can be used to make our code architecture more maintainable.
 Key topics covered:

-- **Interfaces for Flexibility**: Using interfaces to create a damage system that can be applied to different entities (e.g., players, NPCs) without modifying existing code.
-- **Separation of Concerns**: Keeping the damage logic separate from other gameplay mechanics, allowing for easier updates and maintenance.
-- **Dependency Injection**: Injecting dependencies to make the damage system more modular and testable.
+- **Inheritance vs Flexibility**: The pros and cons of each approach, and how using both is often the best solution for achieving flexibility and reusability.
+- **Agent Inheritance hierarchy**: Inheritance allows for the reuse of behaviors.
+We'll examine how creating an Agent inheritance tree helps separate Player, NPC, and EnemyNPC-specific logic into corresponding subclasses.
+- **Composition-based Movement System**: We'll explore how extracting the IAgentMover interface allows us to compose agents with different movement systems (e.g., EnemyNPC uses a NavMesh-based mover).

 ___

-### Article 5: Refactoring the Agent System for Extensibility
+### Article 5: Interface keyword and how to use it for adding a Damage System

-In the final article of the series, we focus on further refactoring the agent system to enhance the project's extensibility and maintainability.
-The improvements allow for easier integration of new features and better management of the codebase.
-Key topics covered:
+In the final article of the series, we explore the interface keyword which allows us to create systems that are easily extendable with new behaviors.
+Topics include:

-- **State Factory Refactoring**: Extracting the state creation logic into a factory class, reducing the complexity of agent classes.
-- **Modular Design**: Breaking down the AgentMonolithic class into smaller, manageable pieces, with none exceeding 100 lines of code.
-- **Code Metrics and Maintainability**: Evaluating the refactored code using metrics, emphasizing maintainability and ease of understanding.
-- **Interface Implementation**: Leveraging interfaces to create a reusable damage system, further decoupling the code and improving extensibility
+- **IDamagable interface**: How different objects can implement the same interface, allowing them to be treated uniformly—demonstrating polymorphism.
+- **Health system**: The Health script implements the IDamagable interface to react to the Attack State.
+- **Detecting Hit events**: Using the Physics.SphereCast() method to detect all objects that can be hit.
+- **Implementing different Damagable objects**: Player, EnemyNPC, and Tree all implement the IDamagable interface, producing different results and feedback when hit.
+- **Refactoring State pattern**: To complete the project, we refactor the StateFactory() method into a separate inheritance hierarchy.
+This separates the responsibility of state creation from the Agent and its subclasses.

 ## Assets Used: